Trebeurden, Cotes-d'Armor tourism & sightseeing

 Treburden is a small resort compared with some on the Brittany coast (including nearby Perrros Guirec), and has a limited number of shops and restaurants, but the town is in a pretty location with a beach in a natural harbour and rocks in the famous pink granite of the region.

 There is a port in the centre of Trebeurden, with the main beach - the Plage de Tresmeur - to the left of the port and a smaller beach - the Pors Termen beach - to the right of the port.
 Both beaches are of sand, have a nice view with rocks and small islands in the sea, and are kept very clean.
-The shops and cafes are close to the Plage de Tresmeur, which is much large that the other beach.
+The shops and cafes are close to the Plage de Tresmeur, which is much larger than the other beach.

 Due to the shape of the coast around Trebeurden, the Plage de Tresmeur has the unusual characteristic for a beach in north Brittany of facing south-west...